joelvonrotz/chribel-summary-quarto/README.md

 > *Chribel* means doodle or scribbe in Swiss German.
 It has no meaning whatsoever, just sounds silly :)

 > [!WARNING]
-> This is not a definitive version of the template and still has a bunch of stuff which requires special attention, such as font changing.
+> This is not a definitive version of the template and still has a bunch of stuff which requires special attention.
 If time is sufficient I might turn some of the $\LaTeX$ components into Quarto properties.

 ## Creating a New Document